Introduction

 string |

 no | Display name for the user.
-Defaults to the value of name .
-Note: browser sign-in tends to display name and ignore displayName |
+Defaults to the value of username .
+Note: browser sign-in tends to display username and ignore displayName |

 Response